epheo/blog/articles/openshift-workstation/index.rst

 * The driver switching process takes a few minutes to complete
 * You can verify the current driver binding with ``lspci -nnk | grep -A3 NVIDIA``
 * All GPU workloads must be stopped before switching drivers
-* No system reboot is required for the switch to take effect
+* No system reboot isually required for the switch to take effect
+* This have prouved to be a bit unreliable and may require a reboot

 Add GPU as Hardware Device of your node